 Neither the Episcopal church nor the parish of St. Bede’s is new to the complicated and often halting journey of seeing, naming and rooting out the racism that has been part of our movement since its beginning.
-In the Summer of 2020, our country is having what seems to be a moment of clarity about the legacy and perseverance of racism.
+In the Summer of 2020, our country entered into a moment of clarity about the legacy and perseverance of racism.
 What about us?
-Is this an inflection point, a point where we will individually and collectively choose (or choose again) to see, name, and root out racism in a renewed and sustained way?
+Has this been an inflection point, a point where we individually and collectively choose (or choose again) to see, name, and root out racism in a renewed and sustained way?

-Many of us are working through the many resources we are finding online--booklists, calls to action, opportunities to demonstrate or sign petitions or give money.
-At this time, we can also be especially grateful for what the Episcopal tradition offers us.
+Many of us continue working through the many anti-racism resources we find--booklists, calls to action, opportunities to demonstrate or sign petitions or give money.
+We can also be especially grateful for what the Episcopal tradition offers us.

 Seeing My Skin--Peter Jarrett-Schell

 “I struggle to locate the question of race in my own life.
 I am white, but I'm not always sure what this means.
 Indeed, most days, I don't notice that I am white.
 I think this is true of many of my folk.
 Like them, I was unprepared when confronted with questions of race.”